thtauhid/open-profile/CONTRIBUTING.md

 Contributors will be credited for their contributions in the project's documentation.
 Thank you for your valuable contributions to Open Profile!

 Note: This CONTRIBUTING.md file is a guideline.
 The project maintainers may have specific requirements or procedures that override these general instructions.
-Always refer to the project's own CONTRIBUTING.md if it exists.